 Riding a motorcycle takes special skills, concentration, balance and coordination under normal conditions, so you can imagine how quickly alcohol or drugs can turn a perfect ride into a perfect nightmare.

-In Colorado, 40% of riders killed in motorcycle crashes in 2009 were under the influence of alcohol.
+In Colorado, 33 percent of riders killed in motorcycle crashes in 2015 were under the influence of alcohol.